Superconductivity model for a spin-vortex checkerboard: Microscopic model: principal terms

 If all terms containing {\it c}-states are removed from Hamiltonian (\ref{eq:originalHamlt}), the result would be exactly equivalent to the Hamiltonian considered in Ref \cite{Boris2004}.
 Since {\it c}-states do not directly couple to {\it a}-states, and since {\it c}-states have the same connectivity with the {\it b}-states as {\it a}-states (but shifted), the mean-field solutions of the two models are very similar with the only difference being that {\it b}-states now experience mean field from both {\it a}-states and {\it c}-states, which, in turn, makes that mean field two times larger, and, as a result, the value of the superconducting transition temperature becomes modified.

-Since the entire derivation has nearly the same structure and logic as that of Ref. \cite{Boris2004}, below we only include the formal structure of the derivation and the results, leaving the justification mostly to Ref. \cite{Boris2004}.
+Since the entire mean-field solution has nearly the same structure and logic as that of Ref. \cite{Boris2004}, below we only include the formal structure of the derivation and the results, leaving the justification mostly to Ref. \cite{Boris2004}.

+As explained later in Section~\ref{sec:stiff}, the system described by Hamiltonian~(\ref{eq:originalHamlt}) will not be superconducting, because it will have zero superfluid stiffness.
+In order to make it superconducting, arbitrarily small hopping terms will need to be added.
+However, the model based on Hamiltonian~(\ref{eq:originalHamlt}) is easier to handle, and its solution already captures the important aspects of the resulting superconducting phase, such as the energy gap.